Sexual Harassment Reports and Investigations

 Alleged victims of sexual harassment should report the harassing behavior to one of the following individuals within their agency as soon as possible:

-• The alleged victim’s manager or supervisor,1 or the manager or supervisor of the alleged harasser;
+• The alleged victim’s manager or supervisor or the manager or supervisor of the alleged harasser;

 Witnesses to Sexual Harassment

-Employees have a responsibility to report incidents of sexual harassment or behavior that may create an intimidating, hostile, or offensive work environment.
+Employees have a responsibility to report incidents of sexual harassment or behavior of a sexual nature that may create an intimidating, hostile, or offensive work environment.
 Witnesses should report incidents to the following individuals within their agency:

 • The witness’ manager or supervisor, or the manager or supervisor of the alleged harasser;